-Because the SFMTA has discontinued its informal practice of allowing taxi permit appeals to be heard by the Board of Appeals, staff is proposing to delete inapplicable references to the Board of Appeals and to clarify that the decision by a Hearing Officer made under Sections 1119, 1120 and 1121 is the final administrative decision.
+Staff is proposing to delete inapplicable references to the Board of Appeals and to clarify that the decision by a Hearing Officer made under Sections 1119, 1120 and 1121 is the final administrative decision.

 Section 1121.
 SUMMARY SUSPENSION OF PERMIT FOR HEALTH OR SAFETY REASONS.